techreturners/devops-bookstore-frontend/README.md

 ### Running in Docker

-The application can be deployed as an NGINX Docker container.
+The application can be deployed as a Docker container.

 In order to run in docker, firstly build the react app